nikipore/alfred-python/README.md

 alfred-python
 =============

-simple Python access to the Alfred workflow API.
+Pythonic and lightweight access to the Alfred workflow API.
 If you need inspiration of how to use it, look at the following lines:

 ```python
 import alfred